 '''

-git checkout master

-git pull
+2 git pull

-git checkout branch1

 '''

 '''

-ait morgo mostor
+3 git checkout branch1

 '''

 '''

 4 git merge master

 '''

 If all goes well the new commits you pulled into your master branch will be merged into your branch1, which will now be up-to-date.
 However, if branch1 has not been pushed remotely then rebasing might be a good alternative to merging because the merge generates a commit.